An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Action Pistol Shooting

-• Description: Compete in timed scenarios, shooting at various targets.
+• What is it?
+Compete in timed scenarios, shooting at various targets.

 • Goal / Objective: Achieve the highest accuracy in the shortest time.